masaccio/numbers-parser/README.md

 ### Limitations

-Since version 3.4.0, adding tables and sheets is supported.
-Known limitations to write support are:
+Current limitations to write support are:

 * Creating cells of type `BulletedTextCell` is not supported
 * Formats cannot be defined for `DurationCell` or `DateCell`
 * New tables are inserted with a fixed offset below the last table in a worksheet which does not take into account title or caption size
 * New sheets insert tables with formats copied from the first table in the previous sheet rather than default table formats
-* Style cannot be saved.
+* Style editing is limited to paragraph styles.

-### Editing cells
+### Cell values

 `numbers-parser` will automatically empty rows and columns for any cell references that are out of range of the current table.
 The `write` method accepts the same cell numbering notation as `cell` plus an additional argument representing the new cell value.
 The type of the new value will be used to determine the cell type.